 When making an application, it's important to remember that you're not obliged to give details of any of the above characteristics and that it's unlawful for recruiters to discriminate against applicants on these grounds.
-You might be asked to provide these details on a confidential equal opportunities form.
-Usually the last page of an application, or completely separate, this form is used solely for monitoring the employer's commitment to equality and diversity.
-It shouldn't be seen by the people involved in recruiting for the role or used in the selection process.
+You might be asked to provide these details on a confidential equal opportunities form, usually the last page of an application, or on a separate form.
+This is used solely for monitoring the employer's commitment to equality and diversity.
+It shouldn't be seen by people involved in recruitment or used in the selection process.
 If you'd prefer not to answer some or all of these questions, there is usually a 'prefer not to say' option you can select.